Big Data Analytics Tools Buyer's Guide

 Tableau Big Data Analytics is an analysis and reporting tool from Tableau.
 With this system, users can experience platform variety and utilize popular frameworks such as Apache Hadoop, Spark and NoSQL.
 Viewing and sorting is made simple as information is presented in one easy-to-use and digestible dashboard.
 Decision makers can also take advantage of the ability to see data from all sources, enriching their views.

-Domo, which means “thank you” in Japanese, is a SaaS business management suite that accelerates digital transformation for businesses of all sizes.
-It performs both micro- and macro-level analysis to provide teams with in-depth insight into their business metrics as well as solve problems smarter and faster.
+Domo is a cloud-based business management suite that accelerates digital transformation for businesses of all sizes.
+It performs both micro and macro-level analysis to provide teams with in-depth insight into their business metrics as well as solve problems smarter and faster.
 It presents these analyses in interactive visualizations to make patterns obvious to users, facilitating the discovery of actionable insights.
-Through shared KPIs, users can overcome team silos and work together across departments.
+Through shared key performance indicators, users can overcome team silos and work together across departments.

 Hortonworks Data Platform is an open-source data analysis and collection product from Hortonworks.
 It is designed to meet the needs of small, medium and large enterprises that are trying to take advantage of big data.
 The company was acquired by Cloudera in 2019 for $5.2 billion.HDP has a number of features that help it process large enterprise-level volumes, including multi-workload processing, batch processing, real-time processing, governance and more.